LASER ENHANCED HD-(Hi Def) Cataract Surgery

 LASER ENHANCED HIGH DEFINITION technology is the choice for patients who want the best vision.
 What distinguishes LASER ENHANCED HIGH DEFINITION CATARACT SURGERY (MACS – HD) from basic cataract surgery is precision.
 Medicare only requires two standard measurements, one axial length reading (from the front of the cornea to the retina) and one keratometry reading, known as K reading (measures average curvature of the cornea).
 With LASER ENHANCED HIGH DEFINITION CATARACT SURGERY, your surgeon will take into consideration many more important measurements that help get a more accurate determination of the lens power that’s right for you, as well as exactly where your replacement lens should be implanted.

-For example, if you have an astigmatism that requires correction, the incision for your lens may be moved from the standard location to reduce your astigmatism with the replacement lens, or if necessary, Dr. Dudley or Dr. Clarke may perform LASIK to fine tune your vision.
+For example, if you have an astigmatism that requires correction, the incision for your lens may be moved from the standard location to reduce your astigmatism with the replacement lens, or if necessary, Dr. Dudley, Dr. Clarke or Dr. Schlecht may perform LASIK to fine tune your vision.
 Although time in surgery with the HD CATARACT SURGERY procedure is not much longer, your pre-operative work in the clinic for eye measurements and testing will take a little longer than for basic cataract surgery.
 There also may be some additional time after the surgery to assess your vision rehabilitation and do some vision checks.